wagnerf42/BangleApps/apps/gipy/README.md

 - brightness : how bright should screen be ? (by default 0.5, again saving power)
 - power lcd off (disabled by default): turn lcd off when inactive to save power. the watch will wake up when reaching points, when you touch the screen and when speed is below 13km/h.
-- powersave by default: when gipy starts is powersaving activated ? (see below)
+- powersave by default: when gipy starts is powersaving activated ?
-- sleep between waypoints: instead of powersaving between points save power between waypoints (crossroads). this way you can save more. waypoints autodetection is WIP.

 ### Powersaving